Health impacts of heatwaves

 Treatment

-If you suspect a person is dehydration, encourage them to:
+If you suspect a person is dehydrated, encourage them to:

 - rest in a cool, well-ventilated area